jorgeandresvasquez/azure-training/azure_admin_associate_az_104/az_104_acg_notes.md

       - OS tools like BitLocker and DM-Crypt
   - Managed vs Unmanaged Disks
     - ![Managed vs Unmanaged Disks](images/managed_vs_unmanaged_disks.png)
+    - Unmanaged disk is something which requires you to create a storage account before you create any new disk.
+Since, the storage account is created and owned by you, you have full control over all the data that is present on your storage account.
+Additionally, you also need to take care of encryption, data recovery plans etc.
   - Major disk types
     - ![Major Disk Types](images/major_disk_types.png)
   - VM disks